2MC2/Evaluation-Criteria-for-Financial-Projects/README.md

 # Evaluation-Criteria-for-Financial-Projects

-Here you can find some of different types Evaluation Criteria for Financial Projects exercises made using excel; from Capital Budgeting to Bonds & Stocks.
+Here you can find some of different types of Evaluation Criteria for Financial Projects Exercises made using excel; from Capital Budgeting to Bonds & Stocks.

 To open the works just click on "Evaluation Criteria for Financial Projects Folder", click on the specific file & on "View raw" for the excel sheet download.